cubewise-code/tm1py-tales/_posts/2021-08-05-connection-checker.md

 The tool is using a simple JSON configuration file that is storing a dictionary (catalogue) of various connection configurations.
 Each configuration has a unique name and is then assigned a dictionary of TM1py connection parameters.

-When run, it is expected the user supplies a filename of a JSON file and a name of connection configuration that should be tested.
+When run, it is expected the user supplies a filename of a JSON file, and a name of connection configuration that should be tested.
 The default configuration file name is `test_conn.json`, however alternatively the user might supply a different JSON configuration file to the CLI.
 The tool will check existence of the JSON config file, then it will locate connection configuration using a configuration name supplied to the CLI.
 It will then use the connection parameters retrieved from the JSON